colinleefish/quokka/README.md

 <h1 align="center">Quokka</h1>

-A cross-platform random wallpaper app, where pictures are fetched from Unsplash.
+A mininal cross-platform random wallpaper app, where pictures are fetched from Unsplash.

 ## Tools